ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 ## Personal use of MOJ IT

-Limited personal use of MOJ IT is acceptable as long as it does not cause a problem with your work or that of your colleagues.
+Limited personal use of MOJ IT is acceptable.
+Make sure it doesn't cause a problem with your work or for your colleagues.
 Context is important.
-For example, doing personal internet banking during your lunch break might be acceptable, but doing the same thing during a work meeting would not.
+For example, doing personal internet banking during your lunch break might be acceptable.
+Doing the same thing during a work meeting would not.

 ## Using MOJ IT outside your usual workplace